Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 |Headed 32-bit|Yes	|Yes		|
 |Headed 64-bit|Yes	|No			|

-> **Note**
+> [!NOTE]
 >
 > In windows, only EXT4 type file of rootfs.img is supported to flash rpm bundles.
-(While using Headed 64 bit image and Headless 32bit image, RPMs cannot be installed through IOT setup manager because rootsfs.img is of BTRFS type file.)
+(While using Headed 64-bit image and Headless 32-bit image, RPMs cannot be installed through IOT setup manager because rootsfs.img is of BTRFS type file.)

 ## Prerequisites

-### Operating System
+### Operating system

 IoT Setup Manager supports the following operating systems:

--   Windows 7 and later (64 and 32 bit)
+-   Windows 7 and later (64-bit and 32-bit)
--   Ubuntu 14.04 LTS and later (64 and 32 bit)
+-   Ubuntu 14.04 LTS and later (64-bit and 32-bit)

-### Ubuntu Tools
+### Ubuntu tools

 If you are using Ubuntu, the following packages must be installed in addition to the IoT Setup Manager: